 Great Benefits of More Food LCA Databases

 Overall, the benefits of having a broad set of product or process data sources and guidelines in the food sector are manifold.
 For LCA practitioners and industry members, it means a consistent and easier execution of food LCAs, environmental studies that are aligned with recognized standards.
 Companies can use them to better understand the performance of their daily operations and businesses, identify environmental hotspots and proactively mitigate impacts by changing the resources or processes they depend on (Callieri C, 2008).
 Consumers, too, will benefit: they will get more transparent and consistent data which can help them compare options and make more informed decisions.

 Get in Touch at LCA Food

 If you want to learn how you can start implementing the PEFCRs in your products, how to access data for the food or agricultural sector or you simply got have some comments and questions I’d like to invite you to register for the LCA Food Conference and meet the SimaPro team, where we will be also collaborating with the Agrifootprint developers.
-If you want to attend, please send me an e-mail or contact my team.
+If you want to attend, please contact me.